 We started this website for several reasons.
 Foremost, we want to communicate to our members those many developments that affect our town and region on a daily basis.
 We encourage you to write in, tell us your thoughts, and what’s bothering you, and what we at CFE should be paying attention.

 Meanwhile, here’s another way for you to contribute: Send us your photos of Easton, and we’ll make them part of our on-going “slide show.”

 Finally, we have created this site – your site – to reach out to you.
-We want you to join us because CFE isn’t just an isolated local group, but a group of concerned citizens who are concerned about their town and their town’s future.
+We want you to join us because CFE isn’t just an isolated local group, we are your neighbors who are concerned about our town and our town’s future.